-Despite being a moron, and sustaining physical abuse from his friends, Akihisa is generally a nice guy, and even HELPS the same friends who hurt him on a daily basis when they are in need.
+Despite being a moron, and sustaining physical abuse from his friends, Akihisa from Baka and Test: Summon the Beasts is generally a nice guy, and even HELPS the same friends who hurt him on a daily basis when they are in need.

 A number of characters in Fruits Basket fit this.
 Tohru Honda is the most prominent, constantly putting the wellbeing of her friends and family before herself, often causing problems for herself in the process.